jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/calibration.rst

 ======

-The following is based on dVRK provided launch files to capture the stereo video using Decklink SDI frame grabbers.
+The following is based on dVRK provided launch files to capture the stereo video using DeckLink SDI frame grabbers.
 If your frame grabbers are different you will have to create your own launch files.
 Note that you have to provide the name of your stereo rig: